gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.5.0.0 2013/07/04 Added first unit tests (3 of them).
+v1.6.0.0 2013/07/04 Deleted un-needed @public and @private comments.
+Put public objects first in classes.
+Added cmdDetected variable to Cmd object, and info about it to README.
+Formatted all-caps section titles in README correctly.
+Made Makefile file finding more automatic.
+Added more unit test files.
+Removed port-specific UartDebug function calls.
+Added destructor for Cmd object that frees up allocated memory.
+Renamed MemMang and PowerString-Split libraries to be part of Clide. v1.5.0.0 2013/07/04 Added first unit tests (3 of them).
 They run automatically when 'make all' is called. v1.4.1.0 2013/07/04 Fixed the '.h' includes to '.hpp'.
 Fixed 'make clean', it is now removing the correct files. v1.4.0.0 2013/07/04 Renamed all .c files to .cpp and .h to .hpp.
 Automated some of the file finding processes in the Makefile.